Computing the Geometric Intersection Number of Curves: Computing intersection numbers: the general case

-In order to finish the proof of Theorem~\ref{th:main-result}, we need to tackle the case of non-primitive curves.
-Thanks to canonical forms, computing the primitive root of a curve becomes extremely simple. \begin{lem} Let $c$ be a combinatorial curve of length $\ell>0$ in canonical form.
-A primitive curve $d$ such that $c$ is homotopic to $d^k$ for some integer $k$ can be computed in $O(\ell)$ time. \end{lem} \begin{proof} By Theorem~\ref{th:canonical}, we may assume that $c$ and $d$ are in canonical form.
+In order to finish the proof of Theorem~\ref{th:main-result} we need to handle the case of non-primitive curves.
+Thanks to canonical forms, computing the primitive root of a curve becomes extremely simple (see also Lustig~\cite[Rem.
+5.2]{l-pggin2-87}) on orientable surfaces. \begin{lem} Let $c$ be a combinatorial curve of length $\ell>0$ in canonical form on an oriented system of quads.
+A primitive curve $d$ such that $c$ is homotopic to $d^k$ for some integer $k$ can be computed in $O(\ell)$ time. \end{lem} \begin{proof} By Theorem~\ref{th:canonical}, we may assume that $c$ is in canonical form.
+Let $d$ be a primitive curve such that $c\sim d^k$ for some integer $k$.
+We look for $d$ in canonical form.
 By Remark~\ref{rem:geodesic-power}, the curve $d^k$ is also in canonical form.
 The uniqueness of the canonical form implies that $c=d^k$, possibly after some circular shift of $d$.
 It follows that $d$ is the smallest prefix of $c$ such that $c$ is a power of this prefix.
-It can be found in $O(\ell)$ time using a variation of the Knuth-Morris-Pratt algorithm to find the smallest period of a word~\cite{kmp-fpms-77}. \end{proof}
+It can be found in $O(\ell)$ time using a variation of the Knuth-Morris-Pratt algorithm to find the smallest period of a word~\cite{kmp-fpms-77}. \end{proof} We now consider the case of a curve $c$ on a non-orientable system of quads.
+If $c$ is 1-sided we can reduce the computation of a primitive root to the 2-sided case by noting that $c$ and $c^2$ have the same primitive roots.
+If $c$ is 2-sided it can be given one of two canonical forms by fixing one of the two consistent orientations along the curve before removing spurs, brackets and $-1$'s in its turn sequence.
+Alternatively, we can build and orient the double cover of the system of quads and note that the 2-sided curves are precisely those that lift to closed curves in this cover.
+The projection of the canonical form of a lift provides one of two canonical forms corresponding to the two possible lifts.
+By Lemma~\ref{lem:non-primitive} we can compute in linear time a primitive root of the lift in canonical form.
+Its projection $d$ is thus a 2-sided geodesic.
+If $d$ is itself primitive, then $d$ is a primitive root of $c$.
+Otherwise, $d\sim e^2$ for some 1-sided primitive geodesic $e$, which is thus a primitive root of $c$. \begin{itemize} \item If $e$ is exceptional then $d$ has a constant turn sequence $2^*$ or $\bar{2}^*$ and bounds an immersed annulus wrapping twice around a M\"obius strip.
+Consider any non-boundary arc $a$ of this annulus.
+Let $d(i)$ be the source point of $a$, and let $\ell=|d|/2$.
+Then $d\sim (d\Ipath{i+\ell}{\ell}\cdot a)^2$ so that $e$ must be homotopic to $d\Ipath{i}{\ell}\cdot a$.
+See Figure~\ref{fig:exceptional-case}.

+\item If $e$ is not exceptional, then $e^2$ is geodesic so that $|e|=\ell$ with $\ell=|d|/2$.
+Consider an annular diagram $\Delta$ for $d$ and $e^2$.
+As for a thick partial diagram, the boundary loops of $\Delta$ can be put in 1-1 correspondence so that corresponding vertices appear in one of five possible configurations (in fact, only three are possible since $d$ is canonical).
+Let $p_0$ and $p_\ell$ be paths of length at most two connecting $d(0)$ and $d(\ell)$ to respectively $e^2(0)$ and $e^2(\ell)$.
+The possible configurations provide at most five candidates for $p_0$ and similarly for $p_\ell$.
+For each pair of candidates, say $(q_0,q_\ell)$, we consider the curve $e':=q\inv_0\cdot d\Ipath{0}{\ell}\cdot q_\ell$.
+We can confirm that the candidate paths are the right ones by checking whether $e'^2$ is indeed homotopic to $d$.
+This takes $O(\ell)$ time by Theorem~\ref{th:canonical}. \end{itemize}